StefRuseva88/restAPI-github-tests/README.md

 - This project tests various endpoints of the GitHub API.
 - For a full list of available endpoints, refer to the [GitHub API documentation](https://docs.github.com/en/rest)

+## GitHub API Project
+1.**Projects**:
+- RestSharpServices - methods that interact with the GitHub API using RestSharp.
+- TestGitHubApi - tests to verify the functionality of the RestSharpServices methods.
+2.**Models**:
+- These classes represent the data that the GitHub API will send and receive.
+- These classes are POCOs (Plain Old CLR Objects).

 ## Contributing
 Contributions are welcome!
 If you have any improvements or bug fixes, feel free to open a pull request.